16 May 2018

 4. Read up on premature birth

 Neonatal care is complex and the terminology can be overwhelming.
-The medical team caring for your child will do their best to explain; however for some people reading up on the subject for premature birth helps them feel empowered and more able to take difficult decisions affecting their baby’s care.
+The medical team caring for your child will do their best to explain; however for some people reading up on the subject for premature birth helps them feel empowered and more able to make difficult decisions affecting their baby’s care.
 Here are some reading recommendations: The Essential Guide for Parents of Premature Babies, Parenting Your Premature Baby and Child: The Emotional Journey and Preemie Parents' Companion.

 5. Master active relaxation

 The Mind charity have published a series of relaxation tips and exercises that you can do regularly, or whenever feels right.
 They also recommend spending time in green places such as your local park, where you can tune off from your worries and experience mindfulness.
+Being outside in the fresh air can work wonders.

 6. Support stress reduction for staff